mnaoumov/obsidian-refresh-any-view/README.md

 The plugin allows to configure auto refresh on file change.

-The plugin allows to configure auto refresh within a given time interval.
+The plugin allows to configure auto refresh within a given time interval (it may introduce undesired UI flickering).

 ## Installation